Janevein/DATA301_project/README.md

 Once you have entered your guess, the game will return the hint to go either lower or higher than what you have guessed.
 Easy, right?

 You will win if you can guess the right number in the limited attempts; otherwise, the game will be over with you being a loser!
 HAHA

-Just kidding, you will have the chance to play it again if you want to take revenge.
-Or you can also let the computer taste a bit of its own medicine.
-You will take the lead and think of a secret number in your mind, and let the computer guess within a limited attempts, just like it did to you.
-Fun, right?

-We call it 'reverse_guess_game', where you become an initiator and the computer becomes a player.
-Just like that, don't forget to give hints though.
-You can't type any other words than the symbols provided.
 'l' means the player's guess is low, 'h' for high, 'e' for equal.
 We allow a little bit of dirty playing where you don't let the computer win.
 Why?
 Because you can (we are on your side).

 After taking revenge, you can quit or play again.
 And that's all.
 Good luck!